Publishing with a University Press: A Curious Author’s Guide to the Process

 Or you may initiate the conversation by reaching out by email—midway through the writing process or later.

-When “pitching” your book, tell the editor the title, the essence of the book, what makes it unique, why you think it’s a fit for their press, a little about you, and the current status of the project including its anticipated word count.
-Your email should be friendly and upbeat, concise and carefully proofread.
+When “pitching” your book, tell the editor the title, the essence of the book, what makes it unique, why you think it’s a fit for their press, a little about you, and the current status of the project, including its anticipated word count.
+Your email should be friendly and upbeat, concise, and carefully proofread.

 Interested acquisitions editors generally ask for a book proposal with sample chapters.
 They may ask for a full manuscript.